 Carl is a mortgage broker with Rochar Financial Inc, a Dominion Lending Centre Franchise.
 He is a member of the Greater Victoria Chamber of Commerce (GVCC), the Mortgage Broker of British Columbia Association (MBABC) and the Canadian Association of Accredited Mortgage Professionals (CAAMP).
 Carl has enjoyed a long career with the Canadian military.
 In addition to his military qualifications and experience, he holds a Bachelor of Commerce Degree from Royal Roads University, a Diploma in Real Property Appraisal and Assessment from St-Francis Xavier University and a Diploma in Real Estate Trading Services from the University of British Columbia.
 Carl has lived in Victoria for over 33 years and is very much involved in his community.
 Carl is married to Debbie Field and together they enjoy the company of six grown children.
-Carl is bilingual French and English.
+Carl is bilingual, speaking both French and English.
 His hobbies are home renovations, hockey refereeing and playing music.

 Michael Morrison has spent most of the past ten years working for the Canadian Navy and the Department of National Defence in Victoria, British Columbia where he lives with his wife and their two children.
 He is currently employed as the Chief of Staff at Canadian Forces Base Esquimalt.
 He also works as a consultant including work for the Royal Roads University Faculty of Management as an advisor for MBA students on their final comprehensive project.
 He is also a participant in the mentoring program for MBA students at the University of Victoria.
 Michael is a Certified Management Accountant (CMA) with proficiency in accounting, management and strategy.
 He also holds an MBA from Royal Roads University, an executive certificate in Strategic Leadership from the Sauder School of Business at the University of British Columbia and a Professional Logistician (P.Log) designation from the Logistics Institute.